 Effectively bilingual, Amy has also ventured into Chinese dramas to much acclaim and success - starring in She’s the One, 梦在手里 Destiny and 奇迹 Making Miracles.
 She also played a guest role in the much talked about telemovie co-produced by Oak3 Productions and zum Produktionsvertrag (Germany), Perfect Harmony.

 Besides television, Amy has also ventured into film and theatre with excellent reviews; playing the lead role in Zhao Wei Films’ Stories About Love and starred alongside Fann Wong in Just Follow Law, directed by Jack Neo.
 The recent telemovie, Hong Bao + Kissess she was the sexy mother of Felicia Chin.
 Amy was also in two seasons of Act 3 Theatre’s Footsteps in the Night, Action Theatre’s 41 hours, Confessions of the Three Unmarried Women, Singapore Repertory Theatre’s Forbidden City, The Good Citizen, Escape Productions’ The Deep Blue Sea & Letters from Home for the Esplanade.
 She was nominated Best Supporting Actress at the 2006 Life!
-Theatre Awards for her scene-stealing role as the Banana Tree Spirit in her first mandarin musical, Toy Factory’s 10 Brothers, challenging roles in Mental and Bertha’s Nest and sold out play 251, Amy has most certainly successfully transcended both English and Mandarin genres.
+Theatre Awards for her scene-stealing role as the Banana Tree Sprit in her first mandarin musical, Toy Factory’s 10 Brothers, challenging roles in Mental and Bertha’s Nest and sold out play 251, Amy has most certainly successfully transcended both English and Mandarin genres.

 Amy is very well regarded within the industry and her knack of juggling both comedy and drama makes her a gem to both producers and directors alike.
 Amy's most recent work is Yellow Bird Pictures (The Girl with the Dragon Tattoo) Der Chinese, with Suzanne von Borsody and Michael Nyqvist based on the international best-seller Henning Mankell's The Man from Beijing where she is one of the two Asian leads.
 Her sincere nature coupled with an unassuming sex appeal gives her the edge that will keep her working for a long, long time.
+Amy was in the highly anticipated Warner Brothers Pictures Crazy Rich Asians directed by Jon M Chu as Jacqueline Ling.